awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 REPORT RequestId: 57f231fb-1730-4395-85cb-4f71bd2b87b8  Duration: 79.67 ms      Billed Duration: 100 ms         Memory Size: 128 MB     Max Memory Used: 73 MB
 ```

-`base64` is available on Linux, macOS, and [Ubuntu on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
+The `base64` utility is available on Linux, macOS, and [Ubuntu on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
 For macOS, the command is `base64 -D`\.

 To get full log events from the command line, you can include the log stream name in the output of your function, as shown in the preceding example\.
-The following example script invokes a function named `my-function` and downloads the last 5 log events\.
+The following example script invokes a function named `my-function` and downloads the last five log events\.

-**Example get\-logs\.sh**
+**Example get\-logs\.sh Script**
 This example requires that `my-function` returns a log stream ID\.

 ```